aiwenlg007/neural-experiment/README.md

 ***ARTIFICIAL NEURAL NETWORK LIBRARY***

-This is an ANN library to quickly prototype my own designs.
+This is an ANN library to quickly prototype my own neural net designs.